MuhammedKalkan/Portal/README.md

 ## Latest News (03.07.2019)

-I have been suffering server hardware problems, thus most of the time terrain data is down or in high resolution.
+I have been suffering server hardware problems, thus most of the time terrain data is down or not in high resolution.
 I am trying to figure out a solution about it.

 ![Preview1](https://2.bp.blogspot.com/--ulp-n-9Ugw/W91W7xCP3DI/AAAAAAAAAw0/U7ShtwoD1LoK1DgVrohl4NBnyAiEp5yEgCLcBGAs/s1600/1.png)